When ideals properly extend the class of Arbault sets: The novelty of -characterized subgroups for a special class of non- ideals

-Let us begin with how one can generate historically nice subgroups of the circle via the notion of usual convergence (we would like to think it as $Fin$-convergence).
+Let us begin with the classical theory as to how one can generate historically nice subgroups of the circle via the notion of usual convergence (we would like to think it as $Fin$-convergence).
 These subgroups were first considered in connection with distribution of sequences of multiples of a given real number mod 1 \cite{W}.
 From another direction, the notion of characterized subgroups has evolved over the years as a generalization of the notion of torsion subgroup (recall that an element $x$ of an abelian group is torsion if there exists $k \in \mathbb{N}$ such that $kx = 0$).
-An element $x$ of an abelian topological group $G$ is \cite{B}: \begin{itemize} \item[(i)] {\em topologically torsion} if $n!x \rightarrow 0;$ \item[(ii)] {\em topologically $p$-torsion}, for a prime $p$, if $p^nx \rightarrow 0.$ \end{itemize}